-To employ the proposed algorithm, as in our earlier work [3], the user defines the system dynamics through a function (a C function, in this implementation) that returns the minimum or maximum derivative in each dimension given Algorithm 1 The real-time face-lifting reachability algorithm uses a desired reach-time step to tune its runtime.

-'''

-Box currentBox := initialBox

-while (reachTimeRemaining > 0)

-Box[] nebs = constructNeighborhoods(currentBox,

-reachTimeStep)

-crossReachTime := minCrossReachTime(nebs)

-advanceReachTime := min(crossReachTime,

-reachTimeRemaining)

-currentBox := advanceBox(nebs, advanceReachTime)

-reachTimeRemaining := reachTimeRemaining -

-reachTimeToAdvance

-end while

-'''

-an arbitrary box of the state space.
-Nonlinear dynamics are permitted in this approach, so long as the user-provided function maximizes/minimizes the nonlinear derivatives within an arbitrary box.
+To employ the real-time reachability algorithm, as in our earlier work [Bak et al. 2011], the user defines the system dynamics through a function (a function written in the C language in this implementation) that returns the minimum and maximum derivative in each dimension given an arbitrary box of the state space.
+The derivative needed in the algorithm is always in the outward direction of the box of states being tracked.
+The tracked box has 2n faces, where n is the number of dimensions.
+For each of the n dimensions, these faces are represented by a minimum face, and a maximum face.
+That is, there are total 2n minimum and maximum faces, each of which refers to particular faces of a hyperrectangle used to represent portions of the set of reachable states.
+If the minimum face is being considered, the minimum of the derivative is used, as this may (but not necessarily so) push the tracked states outward from the hyperrectangle.
+If the maximum face is being considered, the maximum of the derivative is used for the same reason.
+Nonlinear dynamics are permitted in this approach, so long as the user-provided function maximizes or minimizes the nonlinear derivatives within an arbitrary box.
 Notice that this does not require solving the differential equations (which is generally a harder problem), since the bounds are on the derivatives themselves.
 Furthermore, we require the derivatives are defined in the entire state space, and that they are bounded.

-The proposed reachability algorithm is based on mixed face lifting [20], [21].
+The real-time reachability algorithm is based on mixed face lifting [Dang and Maler 1998; Dang 2000].
 This approach is a flow-pipe construction method, which means that snapshots of the reachable set of states are computed at increasing points in reach-time, and reasoning is done about which states can be encountered between snapshots.

-To create a fast implementation, we use boxes as our representation of the set of states.
-Over long reach-times, this representation can be problematic because, if the actual reachable set of states is not a box, error is introduced by over-approximating it as one (called the wrapping effect [22]).
-However, since we only need to compute reachability for short reach-times ( $\delta + \alpha$ from Theorem 3), a simpler, faster, representation is preferred to better long-term error control.
+To create a real-time implementation, we use boxes (n-dimensional hyperrectangles) as our representation of the set of states.
+Over long reach-times, this representation can be problematic because, if the actual reachable set of states is not a box, error is introduced by over-approximating it as one (called the wrapping effect [Moore 1966]).
+However, since we only need to compute reachability for short reach-times ( $\delta + \alpha$ from Theorem 6), a simpler, faster, representation is preferred to better long-term error control.
 In mixed face lifting, the dynamics along each face are over-approximated by the maximum derivative along that face.
-Reach-time is then advanced uniformly along all faces.
+The reach-time is then advanced uniformly along all faces (i.e., in all directions).